CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/targets/orders.md

 # Magento orders list

-Order list provides targets that are real orders in Magento environment.
-That means all baskets that were finalized (user checked out).

-Each mailing target is a [Magento Order](#/menu/documentation/magento/order).
+Order list provides targets based on order informations.
+It's possible to set up mailing to all customers that bought certain product or from certain category.

 ## Personalization variables